-Also, something that no one warned me about was that wearing a pad for 3-4 weeks nonstop can give you a terrible adult sized diaper rash.
+Also, something that no one warned me about was that wearing a pad for 3-4 weeks nonstop can give you a terrible adult-sized diaper rash.
+Yep, it’s a real thing.
 If you’ve never had the pleasure of this, it is terrible!
 I cannot emphasize this enough!
-On top of having stitches, my skin got excoriated from the constant moisture.
-The pain was so bad I literally cried.
+On top of having stitches, skin can get excoriated from the constant moisture.
+The pain is so bad I literally cried.
 (I have a pretty high pain tolerance, & very rarely cry.)

-The only comfortable pads were the ones I snagged from the hospital, they were super soft, fluffy cotton ones.
+The only comfortable pads were the ones I snagged from the hospital.
+They were super soft, fluffy cotton ones.
+(So take lots!
+It’s not stealing, by the way, they roll up the charges in your bill.)
 Nothing resembling the ones in the grocery store.
-Grab as many as you can in the hospital.
+Grab as many as you can.
 I searched the internet everywhere on where to get these things, no success.

 Stop Postpartum bleeding sooner with Red raspberry leaf tea